Skip to content

 How Much Is Child Support in Wyoming?

-If you make $60,000 a year in Wyoming, child support for 1 child is estimated at $525 per month ($6,300 per year) based on the WY Guidelines (WY Stat § 20-2-304).
+If you make $60,000 a year in Wyoming, child support for 1 child is estimated at $525 per month ($6,300 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Wyoming Child Support Estimates by Income (2026)